-To see the meaning and scope of the LinkLand algorithm from an other point of view, we can define the influence function connection strength of a given node in the network as the sum of the weights of those links, which are connecting the node to the existing influence zone.
-With this definition, we can express the LinkLand algorithm as follows.
-The growing influence zone is extended by those neigboring nodes, which have an influence function connection strength to the existing influence zone at least equal to the density of the influence zone.
+To see the meaning and scope of the LinkLand method from an other point of view, we can define the community heap connection strength of a given element in the network as the sum of the weights of those links, which are connecting the element to the existing community heap.
+With this definition, we can express the LinkLand method as follows.
+The growing community heap is extended by those neighboring elements, which have a community heap connection strength to the existing community heap at least equal to the community heap-threshold of the community heap.

-After all eligible neighboring nodes and their linking links have been already added to the influence zone of the starting node, the density of the influence zone is re-calculated.
-If there are no further neighboring nodes having an equal or higher influence function connection strength than the density of the influence zone, the influence function of the starting node is considered to be ready, and the method continues with the determination of the influence function belonging to the next link of the original network.
+After all eligible neighboring elements and their linking links have been already added to the community heap of the starting element, the community heap-threshold of the community heap is re-calculated.
+If there are no further neighboring elements having an equal or higher community heap connection strength than the community heap-threshold of the community heap of the starting element is considered to be ready, and the method continues with the determination of the community heap belonging to the next link of the original network.

-Algorithm 2 below describes the LinkLand influence function calculation algorithm in detail.
+Algorithm 2 below describes the LinkLand community heap construction method in detail.